 Task: the lowest level of analysis reporting representing individual

 Workspace submissions (Job History top level)

-Here you'll find a list of all submissions, along with their current status (i.e. submitted, queued, submitted, running, completed or failed), and links to further information.
+Here is a list of all submissions, along with their current status (i.e., submitted, queued, submitted, running, completed or failed), and links to further information.
 Each submission is one row, no matter how many entities you run on in that submission.

-A note about deleting information in Job History It is possible to filter the list, but you cannot delete any submissions.
-Similarly, it is not possible to delete workflows within a submission.
+A note about deleting information in Job History It's possible to filter the list, but you can't delete any submissions.
+Similarly, it's not possible to delete workflows within a submission.